VSKP MENU

 In-Store Marketing (Trade Marketing)

-Few people know that in-store marketing rivals digital marketing spend in some categories, despite ad units remaining painfully analog—think grocery store end caps.
+Few people know that in-store marketing (think grocery store end caps) rivals digital marketing spend in some categories, despite ad units remaining painfully analog.
 Measurement is crude, with aggregated point-of-sale data to measure volume changes on a weekly batch basis.
 Sometimes data is only available on a monthly basis!

 I’ve seen two approaches to try to work around this constraint:

-1. Retailer specialists: Some networks form co-ops by specializing in a specific type of store.
-One example of this is SKUPOS, an independent convenience store specialist.
-Because they have significant market share, they are well positioned to provide channel volume data like IRR, but on a real-time basis.
+- Retailer specialists: Some networks form co-ops by specializing in a specific type of store.
+One example of this is SKUPOS, which focuses on independent convenience stores.
+Their significant market share means they are well positioned to provide channel volume data like IRR on a real-time basis.
 Their product integrates directly with most point-of-sale solutions, giving them the ability to directly measure marketing effectiveness.
 They also coordinate campaigns, sending marketing materials to the right retailers at the right time on behalf of brands like Coca-Cola.

-2. Goods specialists: Other emerging companies will specialize in building out good-specific networks.
-For example, Thirstie does this for liquor.
+- Goods specialists: Other emerging companies will specialize in building out good-specific networks.
+One example is Thirstie, for liquor.
 On their platform, liquor brands can create a private label gift card.
 Since Thirstie owns the point-of-sale endpoint, it allows a CPG to ensure that its gift card is only used on its products.
 For example, Grey Goose can know that their gift card will be used on their vodka and not any other alcohol brand.
 This enables the CPG to pursue loyalty rewards and viral gifting opportunities to capture consumer data.
-Typically, CPGs don’t get this because retailers are incredibly hesitant to allow a brand to get in between them and the consumer.
-Using a service like Thirstie, they can do this while being comforted by the knowledge that they aren’t driving the sales of a rival.
+Typically, retailers are incredibly hesitant to allow a brand to get in between them and the consumer.
+A service like Thirstie allows CPG companies to offer gift cards while being comforted by the knowledge that they aren’t driving the sales of a rival.

 Loyalty